Waliamohini/Final-Agile-Project/README.md

 # Final-Agile-Project
-This project has been made as my final week project for the Introduction to Agile Development and Scrum course on IBM
+This project has been made as my final week project for the Introduction to Agile Development and Scrum course by IBM on Coursera.